-Is Nicaragua Safe?
+Is Nicaragua Safe in 2026?
 What Expats and Visitors Actually Experience

 Safety is one of the first questions people ask about Nicaragua, and the honest answer is that most expats find it calmer and more welcoming than they expected.
-Here is a grounded look at what daily life actually looks like.
+Here is a grounded look at what daily life actually looks like, with the numbers that back it up.

 Nicaragua in regional context

-Nicaragua has long stood out as one of the more peaceful countries in Central America.
 Violent crime against tourists and foreign residents is rare.
-Expats living in Granada, San Juan del Sur, León, and other popular areas consistently describe their day-to-day lives as relaxed, friendly, and unremarkable in the best sense.
+Expats living in Granada, San Juan del Sur, León, and other popular areas consistently describe their day-to-day lives as relaxed, friendly, and unremarkable in the best sense: the kind of place where you get to know your neighbors and stop thinking about safety as a daily calculation.

 Practical things to be aware of